Home » Cookies » Toll House Cookies

 5. Add in the vanilla, flour and baking soda and mix to combine.

-6. Mix in chocolate bits and pecans.
+6. Mix in chocolate bits and pecans and beat on low until incorporated.

 8. Bake the cookies for 8 minutes, or until lightly golden (don’t overbake).